-Since 2018, the Board has appointed or nominated four new directors, including one female director and one racially diverse director, while at the same time reducing its overall size with the retirement of six long-standing directors from 2018 to 2023.
-The size of the Board is expected to be six directors following the 2023 meeting compared to ten directors in 2018.
-The combination of such retirements and appointments has decreased our average tenure and age of our directors.
+Since 2018, the Board has appointed or nominated four new directors, including one female director and one racially diverse director, while at the same time reducing its overall size from ten to six directors.
+The Board is expected to further reduce its size to five directors immediately following the 2025 annual meeting in connection with Mr. Chiles's retirement from the Board.
+Mr. Chiles's retirement from the Board will be our seventh long-standing director to retire since 2018.
+The combination of such retirements and appointments has decreased our average tenure and age of our directors and increased Board diversity.
 In addition, since 2022, each of our directors is elected annually.